usherlabs/ccamp-integration-guide/README.md

-# CCAMP Network Integration Guide
+# CCAMP: Cross-chain Asset Management Protocol Integration Guide

 This guide provides step-by-step instructions on how to integrate with the CCAMP (Cross-Chain Asset Management Protocol) network using the `CCAMPClient` library.
 The examples below demonstrate depositing and withdrawing funds, as well as manual data publishing to the Protocol Data Collection canister.